Strengthen middle and high school students’ literacy skills in this inquiry-based annotation strategy for social studies.

-The annotation activity below focuses on one note type, finding supporting evidence, which students will apply to several social studies readings.
+This annotation activity for grades 6-12 focuses on one note-taking type, finding supporting evidence, which students will apply to several social studies readings.
 The entire activity asks students to find, explain, and analyze evidence, synthesize information, collaborate with a peer, and present what they found in a visual product.

-Our first Valentine’s Day annotation blog focused on annotation activities to help students in grades PreK-5 build literacy skills in social studies.
-This blog provides a flexible Valentine’s Day activity that helps students in middle and high school strengthen their literacy skills in social studies and history.
-The activity can be leveled to either grade range by using the corresponding leveled LaunchPack content.
+This activity helps students in middle and high school strengthen their literacy skills in social studies and history.
+The activity can be leveled to either grade range by using the corresponding leveled LaunchPacks content.

 Have students find evidence in one or more texts and explain how it supports an answer.
 Then have students determine the most important evidence to share and have them compare their found evidence with a peer.